philippesic/aiaa/README.md

 AIAA is a techinique that uses a neural network to simulate the high-quality antialiasing of SSAA4x as a fast post process.

-The model is currently trained on a set of 512 renders of ```demo_scene``` at both (1920x1080) and (3840x2160) downscaled for antialiasing.
+The model is currently trained on a set of renders of ```demo_scene``` at both stadard and supersampled resolutions downscaled for antialiasing.

-After compilation, the model averages a 2.5ms frametime impact for a maximum possible framerate of approximately 400fps.
+On a 2080ti the model averages a maximum possible framerate of approximately 400 fps (at 1080p and 4x supersampling) and 1400 fps (at 540p and 16x supersampling).

 Limited training data also confines this model's accuracy to ```demo_scene```.